PC talk system recommendations blog Facebook YouTube articles and guides links bio

 Recommendations, Wired:

-Corsair M65 RGB ELITE - 8 buttons, 18000 dpi max.
+Corsair M65 RGB Marksman - 8 buttons, 26000 dpi max.
 Certainly a more enthusiast mouse design, but most interesting to me is the large thumb buton on the side.
 Typically side buttons are placed in poor to reach locaitons, making a side button fairly useless, but this placement looks both easy, and resistant enough to prevent accidental clicking.

-Logitech G Pro Hero - 6 buttons, 12000 dpi max, profile settings.
-A solid gaming mouse.
+Logitech G Pro Wireless - 6 buttons, 12000 dpi max, profile settings.
+A solid wireless gaming mouse.

 Mouse pad:

-I don't know how critical exact mousing is to everyone else, but I like my movements to be precise.
+I don't know how critical exact mousing is, but I like my movements to be precise.
 Fumbling and hitches were left behind long ago when I stopped using non-gaming mice.
 While I would not recommend an expensive mouse pad to all, for those who don't want their mouse movements disrupted, I'd say get yourself a good one.
-This one has been used and endorsed by professional gaming teams.

 Recommendations: